Almaty Safety Guide

 Communication

-• Purchase a local SIM card from official providers (Kcell, Beeline, Tele2) for data and calls
+• Purchase a local SIM card (Beeline, Kcell, or Tele2) for reliable data and calls

 Information for Specific Travelers